J9zerotwo/Token/README.md

 ### Executing program

-Certainly!
 Here’s a step-by-step breakdown of how the `MyToken` contract works, explaining each action and how it impacts the contract's variables.

 ---